Airthings-Hardware-Platform/Generate_C_animations/README.md

 `enhance_contrast_if_many_active` adjusts the constrast and is default on.
 Good for videoes taken on phone camera.
 Adjust how strong you want the contrast with _k_ (value ranges from 0 to 1) whereas a higher value gives a steeper sigmoid function, thus higher contrast.

-![A descriptive caption for the image](./README_images/default_image_prosessing.png) *Comparison of prosessed and unprocessed images.*
+![A descriptive caption for the image](./README_images/default_image_prosessing.png) *Comparison of prosessed and unprocessed images.
+The plot displays the default settings*

 XOX Andrea